parsabsh/linux-notes/README.md

 ls [OPTIONS]...
 [FILE]...
 ```

-This command, lists information about the FILEs (We often use this command without any arguments which takes the current directory as argument by default)
+This command lists information about the FILEs (We often use this command without any arguments which takes the current directory as an argument by default)

 **_important options_**